seagle0128/doom-modeline/README.md

 ## Donate

-If you think it's helpful for you, please consider pay a cup of coffee for me.
+If you think it's helpful for you, please consider paying a cup of coffee for me.
 Thank you! :smile:

 <img
 src="https://user-images.githubusercontent.com/140797/65818854-44204900-e248-11e9-9cc5-3e6339587cd8.png"